Captain Kenneth C Motsay, USMC

 Because of his knowledge, leadership and mentorship, Ken was well respected by those under his command and loved by the command staff.
 He was well-known for making time to assist others, providing compassion and counseling with an open-door policy.
 Ken loved the people he worked with, and people recognized in him the highest levels of integrity, character, and selflessness.

 While living in Maine, Ken started woodworking as a hobby and often crafted unique items as gifts for family and special friends.
 He firmly believed that it is better to give than to receive.
-He discovered a deep love for Maine’s natural beauty, finding peace and joy while camping in the mountains, hiking at Acadia National Park and Moosehead Mountain, and kayaking on nearby lakes.
+He discovered a deep love for Maine’s natural beauty, finding peace and joy while camping in the mountains, hiking at Acadia National Park and Big Moose Mountain, and kayaking on nearby lakes.
 His loyal dog, Ares, was always by his side, sharing in these cherished moments.

 Throughout his life, Ken’s favorite holiday was Christmas.
 He loved the long-held traditions, church services, and very special time with extended family.
 In December of 2022, he hosted a Christmas Day potluck brunch for his parents and several close friends; it is a happy memory that we hold close in mind and heart in remembrance of Ken’s kindness and generosity.